...

 You may also need to adjust your portfolio to reflect changes in your financial situation, goals, or market conditions.

-Not having a clear goal or strategy
+Not having a clear goal or strategy.

 This will help you choose the right investments that match your objectives and risk tolerance.
 You should also review your strategy regularly and adjust it as your circumstances change.